Generali Italia: History

-In November 2021, Generali held 84.475% of Cattolica's share capital.
+In November 2021, Generali held 84.475 percent of Cattolica's share capital.

+In 2022, the agrifood holding company Leone Alato was established, controlled by the Generali Italia.
+Leone Alato is involved in agricultural activities, including reforestation and the production and marketing of wines and spirits, as well as renewable energy production.
+Among its subsidiaries are notably Genagricola 1851 and Le Tenute del Leone Alato.

-In September 2022 Giancarlo Fancel, previously group Chief Risk Officer, was appointed Country Manager Italy and Chief Executive Officer.
+Later in September, Giancarlo Fancel, previously group Chief Risk Officer, was appointed Country Manager Italy and Chief Executive Officer.

+On July 1, 2023, Cattolica initially became a division of Generali Italia, and later remained as a commercial brand of Generali Italia.

 Activities

 Generali Italia, including its subsidiaries, has: